 Most of Germany has a mild seasonal climate dominated by sultry winds blowing from the west.
-This country is situated in between the Western European and the Eastern European climate, where western is oceanic and eastern in continental.
+The country is situated in between the Western European and the Eastern European climate, where western is oceanic and eastern in continental.
 There is no consistent dry season.
 Winters are not harsh and summers tend to be warm.

-Interesting facts about Germany:-
+Interesting facts about Germany: